M-o-a-T/moat-kv/docs/source/code.rst

 is named ``default``.

 All groups and all runners are distinct.
-Which nodes actually execute the code you enter into MoaT-KV is determined solely by running ``moat.kv client run all`` on them, with the appropriate options.
+Which nodes actually execute the code you enter into MoaT-KV is determined solely by running ``moat kv run all`` on them, with the appropriate options.

 ++++++++++++++++++